markitosgv/symfony-docs/reference/configuration/framework.rst

 **type**: ``integer`` **default**: ``0``

 This is how many seconds to wait between updating/writing the session metadata.
-This can be useful if, for some reason, you want to limit the frequency at which the session persists.

-Starting in Symfony 3.4, session data is *only* written when the session data has changed.
-Previously, you needed to set this option to avoid that behavior.
+This can be useful if, for some reason, you want to limit the frequency at which the session persists, instead of doing that on every request.

 .. _reference-session-enabled: